DMChernowitz/HaringEscherCPsat/README.md

 # HaringEscherCPsat

 This is a hobby project that uses Constraint Programming and some recursion to generate artistic images.
 They are inspired by the work of Keith Haring (for their aesthetics) and MC Escher (for their pattern structure).
 The goal is to create large interlocking patterns of organic shapes.
-But unlike in Escher's work, and more like in Haring's work, we don't want translational symmetry (or repetition).
+But unlike in Escher's work, and more like in Haring's work, let us see if we can avoid translational symmetry (or repetition).

 # Getting started